 8. What is the purpose of our assignments?

-In the face-to-face version of the course, the homeworks, warmup questions, and quizzes all build toward the exams -- the "high stakes" places where you get to demonstrate what you've learned.
-But online, I spread the grades out a lot more.
-So each assignment is like (graded) practice, a little bit at a time, so that you get more and more comfortable with the content in the course.
+Homeworks, warmup questions, quizzes, and exams all give you opportunities to demonstrate what you learn in the course.
 You'll see the same kinds of questions multiple times, so that you continually get more practice with each topic.

 9. What will the assignments be like?
 Memorization?
 Understanding?
 More?